OP-TEE/optee_os/documentation/optee_design.md

 information during platform initialization and possibly some run time context.

-Device Tree technology allows to describe platforms from ASCII source files so-called DTS.
-These can be used to generate a platform description binary image, store it on the platform boot media and.
+Device Tree technology allows to describe platforms from ASCII source files so-called DTS files.
+These can be used to generate a platform description binary image embedded in the platform boot media for applying expected configuration settings during the platform initializations.

-This scheme releases design constrains on the OP-TEE core implementation as most of the platform specific HW can be tuned without modifying C source files or adding configuration directives in the build environments.
+This scheme relaxes design constrains on the OP-TEE core implementation as most of the platform specific hardware can be tuned without modifying C source files or adding configuration directives in the build environments.

 ## Secure and Non Secure Device Trees